realworldocaml/book/en/classes.md

 ## OCaml Classes

 In OCaml, class definitions must be defined as toplevel statements in a module.
-A class is not an object, and a class definition is not an expression.
 The syntax for a class definition uses the keyword `class`.

 ```frag
 ((typ ocaml)(name classes/istack.topscript)(part 0))